NicoleJackson89/pp5-mildew-detection-in-cherry-leaves/README.md

     </details>

 ### Other Versions - Trial and Error
 When creating the model I wanted to strive for the best possible results, but had some under and over fitting to begin with.
-I tried adam and SBD as optimisers and founf that SGD was giviong me the best overall results so this was sued for the final model.
+I tried adam and SBD as optimisers and found that SGD was giving me the best overall results so this was used for the final model.
 The first model also started off with 3 convolutional layers, 2 more were added to get to the final results.
 Filters were amended for enhanced feature detection and improved accuracy.
 Additional plots were also added to assist with a better understanding of how the model was performing.

 <details>
 <summary>v1</summary>